MicrosoftDocs/windows-dev-docs/hub/apps/project-reunion/get-started-with-project-reunion.md

     ![Screenshot of Project Reunion extension being installed](images/reunion-extension-install.png)

 6. To use WinUI 3 tooling such as Live Visual Tree, Hot Reload, and Live Property Explorer in Visual Studio 2019 16.10 Preview, you must enable WinUI 3 tooling with Visual Studio Preview Features.
-For instructions, see [How to Enable UI Tooling for WinUI 3 in VS 16.9 Preview 4](https://github.com/microsoft/microsoft-ui-xaml/issues/4140).
+For instructions, see [How to Enable UI Tooling for WinUI 3](https://github.com/microsoft/microsoft-ui-xaml/issues/4140).

 ## Create a new project that uses Project Reunion